stevenjb5M/Budget/README.md

 - Add **one-off transactions** (bonuses, unexpected expenses)
 - Visualize financial projections for 36 months

-This is designed as a **flexible, multi-scenario budgeting tool** for students and families to explore different financial strategies.

 ## Tech Stack

 | Layer | Technology | Purpose |